-1506 If the organization sets GHG removal targets for other purposes, it should report these purposes and explain them.
+If the organization sets GHG removal targets for other purposes, it should report these purposes and explain them.

-- When reporting GHG removal targets, the organization should also describe how GHG reversals of previously reported GHG removals are accounted for in the progress of its GHG removal targets. - 1510 If the organization removes GHGs from the atmosphere through its activities, the GHG removals - reported under 102-9-a may not have any specific intended use.
-If this is the case, a brief statement - of this fact is sufficient to comply with the requirement.
-This circumstance may apply to organizations - within the forest, land, or agriculture sectors.
+When reporting GHG removal targets, the organization should also describe how GHG reversals of previously reported GHG removals are accounted for in the progress of its GHG removal targets.

+If the organization removes GHGs from the atmosphere through its activities, the GHG removals reported under 102-9-a may not have any specific intended use.
+If this is the case, a brief statement of this fact is sufficient to comply with the requirement.
+This circumstance may apply to organizations within the forest, land, or agriculture sectors.

-- 1515 The organization should describe how it engages with stakeholders to identify impacts on people - - including workers, Indigenous People, and local communities and the environment, including - 1517 biodiversity. - 1518 Impacts on the environment associated with GHG removals can include those related to pollution.
-For - 1519 example, a technological GHG removal activity can lead to an impact on air quality. - 1520 If the organization reports Scope 3 GHG removals, it should describe the impacts on people and the - 1521 environment from its Scope 3 GHG removals and actions taken to manage them.
+The organization should describe how it engages with stakeholders to identify impacts on people - including workers, Indigenous Peoples, and local communities - and the environment, including biodiversity.

+Impacts on the environment associated with GHG removals can include those related to pollution.
+For example, a technological GHG removal activity can lead to an impact on air quality.

+If the organization reports Scope 3 GHG removals, it should describe the impacts on people and the environment from its Scope 3 GHG removals and actions taken to manage them.

-1522 Guidance to 102-9-d-i
+Guidance to 102-9-d-i

-- Examples of impacts associated with GHG removals on workers, local communities, and Indigenous Peoples include: - new jobs created in GHG removal processes; - local communities lose the right to access lands used for new infrastructure, afforestation, or reforestation for GHG removals; - the rights of Indigenous Peoples can be violated if land is not acquired with their free, prior, and informed consent; - workers in carbon capture and storage facilities may face negative impacts on their health and safety in the case of leakage of CO2; - impacts on air quality and thereby on the health of local communities, resulting from leakage of CO2 from storage pools.
+Examples of impacts associated with GHG removals on workers, local communities, and Indigenous Peoples include:

+- new jobs created in GHG removal processes; - local communities losing the right to access lands used for new infrastructure, afforestation, or reforestation for GHG removals; - the rights of Indigenous Peoples being violated if land is not acquired with their free, prior, and informed consent; - workers in carbon capture and storage facilities facing negative impacts on their health and safety in the case of CO2 leakage; - impacts on air quality and, thereby, on the health of local communities, resulting from CO2 leakage from storage pools.

-1534 Guidance to 102-9-d-ii
+Guidance to 102-9-d-ii

-- 1535 Examples of impacts on biodiversity associated with GHG removals include: - species and ecosystems threatened by nearby removal activities; - water is no longer available for ecosystems due to extensive use from removal activities; - removal activities, such as foresting, create habitats for species.
+Examples of impacts on biodiversity associated with GHG removals include:

+- species and ecosystems threatened by nearby removal activities; - water that is no longer available for ecosystems due to extensive use from removal activities; - · activities, such as foresting, which creates habitats for species.